trstlabs/intento/docs/modules/Wasm.md

 # Wasm Module

-This is a brief overview of the functionality of Trustless Hub's CosmWasm engine.
+This is a brief overview of the functionality of Intento's CosmWasm engine.
 It is optimized to support AutoExecution and privacy by default in contracts.
 Next to the default private state, contracts have a public state.
 This state is easily accessable through RPC endpoints.
-The Wasm module is suppports CosmWasm v1 contracts optimized for Trustless Hub.
+The Wasm module is suppports CosmWasm v1 contracts optimized for Intento.

 ## Auto Execution Fees